raja-moukhass/Setting-up-HAProxy-as-Load-Balancer-for-Nginx/README.md

 ### test 3

-go the browser and check by entring:
+In the browser check by entering:

 ```
 <YOUR IP ADRESS>:84/stats